denise06/assignment1_maps/Readme.md

 _Basic_
 - Display the map
+- Clicking on the About tab on the navigation bar brings users to a short summary of the website
-- Limit carpark rates markets to Singapore Attractions, Hotels, Orchard Road vicinity
+- Quick filters through the use of radio buttons to display icons which displays the carpark rates markets to Singapore Attractions, Hotels, and Orchard Road vicinity.
+- Clustered the carpark rates markers to provide a better user experience instead of being overwhelmed with huge bunch of markers
 - Display the various carparks availability status for different vehicle types
-- Display carpark rates as overlay over the carpark availability
+- A collapsable navigation bar allows users to hide the filter options and have a whole view of the map
 - Clear all overlay display with a click
+- The footer section includes a mailing list to inform subscribers about new updates to the website.

 _Intermediate (coming soon...)_
 - Filter the carpark availability based on vehicle type